jax-parker/Farming_Quiz_For_Kids/README.md

     * As a returning visitor, I want to be familiar with the site and use my experience to to navigate through the quiz.
     * As a returning visitor, I want to be see a personlised message to encourage me to play again.
-    * As a returning visitor,I want to use the site to improve my knowledge of farming.
+    * As a returning visitor, I want to use the site to improve my knowledge of farming.
     * As a returning visitor, I want the game to be responsive to my device, no matter what size or orientation my screen is.

 #### Frequent Visitor Goals